JacobE-Larp/ghl-manager/README.md

 ## Requirements

-- `GHL_API_KEY` environment variable set with your GoHighLevel API key
-- `curl` available on your system
+- An OpenClaw instance with access to your GHL account (via browser control or direct login)

 ## Systems covered